Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Appendix - Strategy based on the sum of angular momenta

-and we conclude that interactions of the form $J_z^{\otimes n}$ can be constructed from $2j$ multi-qubit interactions of the form $\sigma_z^{\otimes n}$.
-Hence, if an experimental setup can implement tunable multi-qubit interactions, in principle it is possible to obtain higher angular momentum interactions of the same order\footnote{Implicitly we have to collectively drive the subsystems to the $j$ subspace.
-If we consider a hamiltonian $-J_z^{\otimes n}$, this may be achieved by driving the system to the ground-state subspace.}.
-The cost is analogous to the multi-rail encoding described in the main text, in that the number of sites is increased and thus their spatial distribution has to be considered.
+and we conclude that interactions of the form $J_z^{\otimes n}$ can be constructed from $2^n$ multi-qubit interactions of the form $\sigma_z^{\otimes n}$.
+Hence, if an experimental setup can implement tunable multi-qubit interactions, in principle it is possible to obtain higher angular momentum interactions of the same order.
+Since $j=1/2$ couplings are dipolar, there is an interesting advantage in this approach.
+However, the cost is analogous to the multi-rail encoding described in the main text, in that the number of sites is increased and thus their distribution in three-dimensional space has to be considered.

 Let us illustrate with the $j=1$ three-body interaction $J^a_zJ^b_zJ^c_z$.
 In this case, in each subsystem we have $J_z=(1/2)(\sigma_z^1+\sigma_z^2)$ and we obtain

 We can arrange the six points $a_1,a_2,b_1,b_2,c_1,c_2$ as vertices of an octahedron, where the faces represent the three-qubit interactions $\sigma_z^{a_i}\sigma_z^{b_j}\sigma_z^{c_k}$.